segmentio/segment-docs/src/connections/destinations/catalog/ab-smartly/index.md

 This destination is maintained by A/B Smartly.
 For any issues with the destination, [contact A/B Smartly's Support](mailto:support@absmartly.com).

 > note "Note:"
-> A/B Smartly's Destination is in beta, which means that they are still actively developing the destination.
-To join their beta program, or if you have any feedback to help improve A/B Smartly's Destination and its documentation, [contact A/B Smartly's support team](mailto:support@absmartly.com).
+> The A/B Smartly Destination is in beta as the team is actively developing the destination.
+To join the beta program or to provide feedback to help improve A/B Smartly's Destination and documentation, [contact A/B Smartly's support team](mailto:support@absmartly.com).

 ## Implementation Prerequisite